FAQ - Genealogy at the Washington State Library

 Do you have any genealogy presentations available online?

 Can your microfilm readers print copies?
 Yes.
 Each customer is allowed 10 free copies per day.
 Additional copies cost 15 cents each and they must be paid for at the Reference Desk.
 Cash and checks (with ID) are accepted.

 However, if you would like to scan an image from our microfilm, rather than print a copy, you can do that for free.
 We have 5 microfilm readers that can scan.
 You will need to provide your own flash drive, on which to save your scanned images.

 Can I look at any of the newspapers in your collection online?
 Several of our oldest newspapers have been scanned and indexed, and are available on our Historic Newspapers page.

 However, most of our newspapers are only on microfilm.
 You can come to the State Library and view them, or request that we send them to your local library via an interlibrary loan request.
 All of the newspapers in our collection are listed in our online catalog.

 Can you research my family for me?
 We are not able to research your family for you.
-We can answer specific questions, such as an obituary lookup.
+We can answer specific questions, such as looking up a death date.

 If further research is required, please contact the Washington State Genealogical Society or professional registries such as the Board for Certification of Genealogists and the Association of Professional Genealogists.